March 19, 2019

 While the food in East Timor – perfectly fine, by the way – isn’t necessarily the draw for me here, many restaurants line the bayshore, their tables jutting towards the sand and, if you can hear above the karaoke, the sound of waves lapping the shore will lull you into peaceful enjoyment.

-I can't give you names because places open and close quickly but from memory, in town I'd recommend the Letehofo specialty coffee roasters.
-Valentino for good pizza and Rolls & Bowls for cheap and cheerful Vietnamese food.
-I also ate at several restaurants along the beach, some of which were so new they didn't even have a name outside.
+I can’t give you many names because places open and close quickly but from memory, in town I’d recommend Valentino for good pizza and Rolls & Bowls at Timor Plaza for cheap and cheerful Vietnamese food.
+I also ate at several restaurants along the beach, some of which were so new they didn’t even have a name outside.
 So walk around, ask around, and take a chance.

 The cathedral, the second-largest in Asia after Manila, is a bit modern and I’m afraid there’s little to call attention to it other than its freshness in the summer heat, and the peace it provides as a place of worship.